pthu/sahd/docs/words/y-sh-3.md

 <b>B.1</b>  The connection with Arab. <i>wasiʿa</i>&nbsp; ‘to be spacious’, which in the
-causative conveniently corresponds morphologically with the Heb. hiphil, is made by many writers (e.g. Driver 1890:90-91; <i>HAL</i>, 427; Fohrer 1964:973; Kraus 1978:139), although BDB (446) did express doubt in 1908.
+causative conveniently corresponds morphologically with the Heb. <i>hiph.</i>, is made by many writers (e.g. Driver 1890:90-91; <i>HAL</i>, 427; Fohrer 1964:973; Kraus 1978:139), although BDB (446) did express doubt in 1908.
 It seems to have first been proposed by Schultens (1761:7-9; see Sawyer 1968:20, nn.
 1, 2, but Sawyer’s page ref. is incorrect) and was